nyathea/nyathea/README.md

 # Hii, my name is Thea! (aka @nyaathea on Twitter/X)

-Welcome to my GitHub profile! /ᐠ - ˕ -マ Ⳋ
+Welcome to my GitHub profile!

 ---